This competition is now closed for 2022.

 Manuscripts must be in a Word doc or docx format, typed in Times New Roman, double line spaced and pages must be numbered.

 The document itself should be saved with the title of the story ONLY as the file name.
-The title of the story and its host publication ONLY, MUST appear in the header or footer of all pages in the document.
+The title of the story and its host publication (imprint or publisher) ONLY, MUST appear in the header or footer of all pages in the document.
 DO NOT INCLUDE THE NAME OF THE AUTHOR OR THE COLLECTION.
 All stories will be judged anonymously.

 The word count, author name, edition or collection and publisher should be detailed on the application form.